stefanpejcic/OpenPanel/website/docs/admin/000_intro.md

 ## Installation

+OpenPanel can be installed on both VPS and bare-metal servers.

+### Install OpenPanel on VPS

 The installation process takes about 5 minutes.
 To install openpanel follow these steps:

 <Tabs>
   <TabItem value="openpanel-install-on-dedicated" label="Install script" default>